niawjunior/npm-license-checker/README.md

 # npm-license-checker

 `npm-license-checker` is a lightweight and easy-to-use command-line tool for checking and displaying the licenses of npm packages.
+It can read package names from either a text file or directly from your project's `package.json`.

 ## Installation